gwilbur/aprilandgreg.us/_pages/welcome.md

 permalink: /
 header:
   overlay_image: splash.jpg
-  cta_label: Book Now!
+  cta_label: Schedule of Events
-  cta_url: /book-now/
+  cta_url: /schedule/
 excerpt: >
   Hola!
 You made it to our Website!
 Here you'll find everything you should need to have a great time with us celebrating our love for each other in Mexico.